Jama'at Nusrat al-Islam wal-Muslimin: Aims and support

 The rivalry between the JNIM and IS has caused the region to become the global epicenter of terrorism, now accounting for over half of all terrorism-related deaths, according to the Global Terrorism Index (GTI).
 In 2023, the region recorded 3,885 fatalities out of 7,555 worldwide, a nearly tenfold increase since 2019.
 The rise in extremist violence is driven by the expansion of groups like ISIS-Sahel and Jama'at Nusrat al-Islam wal Muslimeen (JNIM), which compete for land and impose strict Sharia governance.
 Political instability, weak governance, and military coups in Mali, Burkina Faso, Guinea, and Niger have further fueled the insurgency.

 These groups finance operations through ransom kidnappings, illicit gold mining, and drug trafficking, with the Sahel now a major route for cocaine smuggling from South America to Europe.
 Meanwhile, regional governments have shifted from Western alliances to Russia and China, relying on paramilitary groups like the Africa Corps (formerly Wagner) for security assistance, though with little success.
 The violence is now spreading to neighboring countries like Togo and Benin, raising concerns about further regional destabilization.

+In October 2025, Western officials told the Wall Street Journal that the United Arab Emirates flew the equivalent of $23 million in cash to Mali to pay a ransom for a member of the ruling Emirati House of Maktoum.
+The officials said Malian hostages were also released.
+Justyna Gudzowska, executive director of The Sentry, told the Journal the ransom payment "comes at the worst possible time" given JNIM's military ascendance, and that "Such a large injection of resources is a huge boon for the group and will enable its extremist ambitions on the continent."